angeladianas/sl_shopify_solution/README.md

 - We also need to implement alerts depending on our needs (Failure, Success, and SLA).
 Every tasks need a failure alert and every important tasks need an SLA alert.
 - We also need to keep up to date with Shopify's API changes, such as if there are new fields and status changes.

+# Others
+## Limitations
+Under limited time and resource constraint, the models created under `/models` folder may not be optimized (run time, resources used, and table types).

+## Future work
+Given the limitations, some improvements may be considered to be done in the future:
+- Creating a proper incremental tables.
+- Create unit tests and automated data quality check.
+- Set up CI/CD.

+Thank you for reading this Github repo.
+Have a great day.
 ___
 Created by Diana Suwanto